MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 TripPin.Feed("https://services.odata.org/v4/TripPinService/")
 ```

 Before you can test your connector, you have to build it.
-To do this, go to the Terminal and select the option that reads **Run Build Task...** (Keyboard shortcut ```Ctrl + Shift + B```).
-We recommend choosing the MakePQX option, but either option available to build should work.
+To do this, go to the **Terminal** and select the option that reads **Run Build Task...** (Keyboard shortcut **Ctrl + Shift + B**).
+We recommend choosing the **MakePQX** option, but either option available to build should work.

 ![Running a build task before testing the connector.](../../media/pq-sdk-run-build-task.png)

-The outcome of this operation creates a new folder called *bin* where your built connector will be stored as **TripPin.mez**.
+The outcome of this operation creates a new **Bin** folder where your built connector is be stored as **TripPin.mez**.

 ![New bin folder created where the connector file with a mez extension and a name TripPin.mez is located at.](../../media/pq-sdk-new-bin-folder.png)

 The \<project>.query.pq file is used to test out your extension without having to deploy it to your Power BI Desktop's bin folder.
 Using the tools available inside the Power Query SDK:
-1. Select the option to **Set credential**
+1. Select the option to **Set credential**.
-2. Select TripPin as the data source
+2. Select **TripPin** as the data source.
-3. Select the **TripPin.query.pq** file as the query/test file
+3. Select the **TripPin.query.pq** file as the query/test file.
-4. Select *anonymous* as the authentication kind
+4. Select *anonymous* as the authentication kind.

-In the output dialog you see a message that confirms that you've set a credential for the data source and the details for such credential created.
+In the output dialog, a message appears that confirms that you've set a credential for the data source and the details for each credential created.

 ![Output dialog displaying the details of the newly created authentication for the TripPin connectur using the url passed in the .query.pq file](../../media/pq-sdk-credential-set.png)

 >[!NOTE]
 >You can always clear the credentials using the **Clear ALL credentials** command or check the available credentials using the **List credentials** command within the Power Query SDK tools.

-With the credential now in place, you can select the **TripPin.query.pq** file and either right select in the document to *Evaluate current power query file* or use the option to *Evaluate current file* from the Power Query SDK tools.
+With the credential now in place, you select the **TripPin.query.pq** file and either right select in the document to *Evaluate current power query file* or use the option to *Evaluate current file* from the Power Query SDK tools.

 ![Multiple alternatives to evaluate the current Power Query file](../../media/pq-sdk-evaluate-current-file.png)